ddalki1205/OOP_student_registration_system/README.md

 - allows you to read and add information

 ## Project Overview
-The Student Management System is a console-based application that allows for the management of student information.
+- Student Management System is a terminal-based application used for managing student information and records.

-Users can add new students, view student details, search for specific students, and print all student records.
+# Functionalities
+- Add new students
+- View student details
+- Search for specific students
+- Print all student records

 ## LAYOUT
 ```